 BCNI: Blood Cancer Network Ireland

-BCNI is a new national clinical research network that will benefit blood cancer patients in Ireland.
-BCNI will offer early stage clinical trials to blood cancer patients, offering the opportunity to test new, potentially life-saving treatments and drugs.
-BCNI will also see the establishment of a biobank and blood cancer registry, which will further our knowledge and expertise in the field of blood cancer research and ultimately improve patient outcomes.
-BCNI is funded by the Irish Cancer Society and Science Foundation Ireland.
+BCNI is a national clinical research network set up to benefit blood cancer patients in Ireland.
+BCNI offer clinical trials to blood cancer patients, providing the opportunity to test new, potentially life-saving treatments and drugs.
+BCNI has also established a biobank and blood cancer registry, which will further our knowledge and expertise in the field of blood cancer research and ultimately improve patient outcomes.
+BCNI has been funded by the Irish Cancer Society and Science Foundation Ireland since 2015.

 BCNI is a collaborative network of clinicians, scientists, and population health experts with a shared interest in blood cancer research.
-Members of the national network are based at the NUI Galway/ University Hospital Galway, University College Cork/ Cork University Hospital, Trinity College Dublin/St James Hospital and the National Cancer Registry Ireland.
-Planned expansion will include the Mater and Beaumont hospitals in the near future.
-The key investigators involved are Prof. Michael O’Dwyer, Prof. Mary Cahill, Prof. Paul Browne, Dr Eva Szegezdi and Dr Harry Comber
+Members of the national network are based at the NUI Galway/ University Hospital Galway, University College Cork/ Cork University Hospital, Trinity College Dublin/St James Hospital, Beaumont Hospital and the Mater Hospital, and the National Cancer Registry Ireland.
+The key investigators involved are Dr Eva Szegezdi, Dr Philip Murphy, Prof. Mary Cahill, Prof. Michael O’Dwyer, Prof. Paul Browne, Prof. Peter O’Gorman, Prof. Kerri Clough-Gorr and Dr John Quinn

-The aim of BCNI is to provide Irish blood cancer patients with access to novel and innovative cancer treatments through the provision of early phase clinical trials.
-BCNI will also collect information and samples from blood cancer patients in Ireland in order to improve our understanding and to uncover new ways to combat this disease.
+The aim of BCNI is to provide blood cancer patients in Ireland with access to novel and innovative cancer treatments through the provision of early phase clinical trials.
+BCNI also collect information and samples from blood cancer patients in Ireland in order to improve our understanding and to uncover new ways to combat this disease.